Financial Issue of Leaving Hearing Loss Unaddressed

 Kochkin urges employers to encourage the use of hearing aids in the workforce by taking one or more of the following steps:

-Cover hearing aids in corporate insurance plans.
+- Cover hearing aids in corporate insurance plans.

-Recommend that employees use the company's medical flex-spend program to buy hearing aids.
+- Recommend that employees use the company's medical flex-spend program to buy hearing aids.

-Provide easy accommodations, such as moving an employee's desk away from noisy hallways or installing a phone that amplifies high frequencies.
+- Provide easy accommodations, such as moving an employee's desk away from noisy hallways or installing a phone that amplifies high frequencies.

 Perhaps most important, Kochkin urges human resource executives to increase awareness and education among employees of the importance of addressing hearing loss.
 This is especially relevant because 50 percent of people with untreated hearing loss have never had their hearing professionally checked.

-"The real tragedy in delaying hearing loss treatment is that when left un-addressed, hearing loss negatively affects individuals and their families for the rest of their lives in the form of lost wages, lost promotions, lost opportunities, lost retirement income, and unrealized dreams," says Kochkin.
+"The real tragedy in delaying hearing loss treatment is that when left unaddressed, hearing loss negatively impacts individuals and their families for the rest of their lives in the form of lost wages, lost promotions, lost opportunities, lost retirement income, and unrealized dreams," says Kochkin.
 "But when people with even mild hearing loss use hearing aids, they improve their job performance, increase their earning potential, enhance their communication skills, improve their professional and interpersonal relationships, stave off depression, and better their quality of life."

-More About Hearing Loss and Hearing Aids
+Hearing Loss and Hearing Aids

 Numerous studies have linked untreated hearing loss to a wide range of physical and emotional conditions, including impaired memory and ability to learn new tasks, reduced alertness, increased risk to personal safety, irritability, negativism, anger, fatigue, tension, stress, depression, and diminished psychological and overall health.
 But nine out of ten hearing aid users report improvements in their quality of life.